 The child starts its execution at the virtual address defined by the ELF entrypoint.
 For regular Genode components, it points to a short assembly routine that sets up the initial stack and calls the low-level C++ startup code.
 This code, in turn, initializes the C++ runtime (such as the exception handling) along with the component's local Genode environment.
-The environment is constructed by successively requesting the component's RAM, CPU, and PD sessions from its parent.
-With the Genode environment in place, the startup code initializes the stack area, sets up the real stack for the initial thread within the stack area, and returns to the assembly startup code.
+The environment is constructed by successively requesting the component's RM, RAM, CPU, and PD sessions from its parent.
+With the Genode environment in place, the startup code initializes the thread-context area, sets up the real stack for the main thread within the thread-context area, and returns to the assembly startup code.
 The assembly code, in turn, switches the stack from the initial stack to the real stack and calls the program-specific C++ startup code.
-This code initializes the component's initial entrypoint and executes all global constructors before calling the component's construct function.
+This code executes global constructors before calling the program's main function.
 Section 7.1 describes the component-local startup procedure in detail.